DataDog/integrations-core/postmark/README.md

 8. Choose the types of events you want to push to Datadog.
 9. Click **Save webhook**.

 #### Webhook configuration steps for transactional message streams
 Configure the Datadog endpoint to forward Postmark transactional message streams activity logs to Datadog.
+See [Postmark Webhook Overview][2] for more details.

 1. Select an existing API key or create a new one by clicking one of the buttons below:<!-- UI Component to be added by DataDog team -->
 2. Log in to your [Postmark account][3].
 This redirects you to the [servers page][4].